shibon1/Apache-with-ansible/README.md

 In this project you can:
+1- Create multiple machine with terraform;
-1- Install ansible
+1- Install ansible;
-2- Configure easy-rsa
+2- Configure easy-rsa;
-3- Install apach2 automatic
+3- Install apach2 automatic;
-4- Configure ports
+4- Configure ports;
-5- Apache with certificates
+5- Apache with certificates;

 WARNING: You can only run this script once.